daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 The model doesn't perform nearly as well (especially when sparsity is low) because the shuffle operation introduces randomness by decorrelating the data a priori.
-THe result is similar to the previous but with an increase in overall variability.
+The result is similar to the previous but with an increase in overall variability.

 [course]: https://developers.google.com/machine-learning/recommendation/collaborative/basics